rlite-project/RLite/docs/source/quick_start.rst

     fsdp2_engine.cpu()
     vllm_engine.cuda("kv_cache")  # The KV cache of vLLM is back to GPU

 That's all 🎉!
 Writing an RL program should be this simple 😄!
-The full example can be found `here <https://github.com/rlite-project/RLite/blob/main/examples/tutorial.py>`_.
+The complete code of this tutorial can be found `here <https://github.com/rlite-project/RLite/blob/main/examples/tutorial.py>`_.